MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/troubleshooting-ssl-related-issues-server-certificate.md

        netsh http delete sslcert ipport=0.0.0.0:443
        ```

-   1. To determine whether any IP addresses are listed, open a command prompt, and then run the following commands:
+   1. To determine whether any IP addresses are listed, open a command prompt, and then run the following command:

        ```Console
        netsh http show iplisten